tldr-pages/tldr/pages/common/git-summary.md

 `git summary`

-- Display data about a Git repository since a commit-ish
+- Display data about a Git repository since a commit-ish:

 `git summary {{commit-ish}}`